 And even though hiring an outside agency may feel more convenient, in the end you know your industry and your clients better than they do; so you may want to eventually bring the endeavor in-house.

-“If you want to treat it as a legitimate channel that’s going to drive leads, I think the time commitment is a full-time job…You have to engage.
-If you’re not, don’t do it.
+“If you want to treat [social media for manufacturers] as a legitimate channel that’s going to drive leads, I think the time commitment is a full-time job…You have to engage.
+If you’re not, don’t do it.”

 Thanks for reading.
 Don’t forget to subscribe to our newsletter to get each of our weekly episodes sent directly to your inbox; or subscribe wherever you download podcasts so you can listen on the go!